-We are artists and screen printers by trade.
-We create and print art on paper goods and clothes to make the goals of abolition and the issues of the prison industrial complex visual and accessible in peoples every day lives.
+We create and print abolitionist clothing and art to make the goals of abolition visual in peoples every day lives.

-We employ formerly incarcerated people in screen printing, quality control, fulfillment, and design; paying fair wages and healthcare benefits.
+We employ formerly incarcerated people in management, screen printing, quality control, fulfillment, and more.

-We create accessible and shareable campaigns and toolkits for current justice campaigns.
+We create accessible, shareable campaigns and toolkits for current justice campaigns.

-We donate 20% of our profits from our merch store directly to abolitionist grassroots organizations working to improve the lives of directly impacted people in the United States; both during and after incarceration.
+We donate 20% of our profits from our merch store directly to bail funds and abolitionist grassroots organizations working to improve the lives of directly impacted people in the United States; both during and after incarceration.

-NOTICE: We are currently donating our 20% percentage of proceeds to the COVID-19 Emergency Release Bail Fund.
+We are currently donating our 20% percentage of proceeds to the COVID-19 Emergency Release Bail Fund

 We also have a Patreon where individuals can support us monthly.